Smith family reports first cotton bloom in Chowan

-The Smith Brothers farm reported the first cotton bloom in Chowan County June 30.
+EDENTON — The Smith Brothers farm reported the first cotton bloom in Chowan County on June 30.

 Daniel Smith reported the bloom in a telephone call to the Chowan Herald.